MRU-CSIS-1501-201704-001/general-design-marking/README.md

 ---

-- [ ] choose your constant and variable names carefully - they should be easy to understand, descriptive, and never lie
+- [ ] choose your constant, variable, method, and parameter names carefully - they should be easy to understand, descriptive, and never lie
 - [ ] put all your constant declarations at the very top of your code (right after the run())
 - [ ] whenever possible, declare variables at first use
 - [ ] choose variable types that fit their purpose